fpcorso/data-blog/content/python-venv-requirements.md

 As you add, update, and remove packages, you can run that command again to update your `requirements.txt` file.

-## Installing from your requirements.txt
+## Installing From Your requirements.txt

 Let's say you just cloned a git repo.
 This repo contains a `requirements.txt` file.
 What do you do next?

 Once again, `pip` is here to help.
 We can run `pip install -r requirements.txt` to have pip automatically install all dependencies listed in the `requirements.txt` file.

-## Using virtual environments
+## Using Virtual Environments

 Now, if you only have one Python project on your computer, this may be fine as-is.
 But, what if you start cloning or creating several projects all with their own `requirements.txt` files?
 You can quickly end up with package versions that are not compatible with each other.